Story published on October 9, 2017

 Researcher asked if their docs are skilled at the declaw surgery and how many do they do?
 Receptionist said the doctors are, “very skilled” at the declaw procedure and said that the declaw surgery was common at their practice and said, “We actually have one going home today from yesterday’s surgery.”

-I reached out to this Cat Friendly practice and AAHA hospital in an email and asked them about all of this.
-I received this note from the owner of this vet hospital on Oct 11, 2017.
+We reached out to this Cat Friendly practice and AAHA hospital in an email in 2017 and asked them about all of this.
+We received this note from the owner of this vet hospital on Oct 11, 2017.

 “After reading your email I am concerned with the inaccurate information.
 First and foremost we always educate clients who ask us about the declaw procedure to the myriad of alternatives.
 The reference to the frequency of declaws currently done in our hospital is overstated.
 We in fact now do very few declaws at our facility.
 Hopefully these facts will help you be more accurate in your communication with others .
 I would request that you communicate with me if you have any further questions about our hospital procedures and policies.